Crystal City Station Improvements

 - Identify key factors related to the location and design of the improved station through stakeholder and public outreach;

-- Select a location for an improved VRE Crystal City station platform based on the railroad geometry and accessibility to Crystal City area destinations;
+- Select a location for an expanded VRE Crystal City station platform based on the railroad geometry and accessibility to Crystal City area destinations;

 - Develop a concept design for the preferred station location to advance into preliminary engineering; and

-- Identify key environmental issues that will need to be addressed in the next phase of project development
+- Identify key environmental issues that will need to be addressed in the next phases of project development

 Proposed Timeline for Current Study (Click to Enlarge)

 A public meeting was held on March 30, 2017 to solicit comments on the Proposed Options for the station location, and the Evaluation Factors that should be considered to identify a Preferred Alternative.
 Two public meetings were held on June 7, 2017 to share the Evaluation of Proposed Options for the station location.
 The VRE Operations Board was provided a project update on June 16 and September 15, 2017.

 This phase of the project is funded by the Northern Virginia Transportation Authority (NVTA).
 Funding for preliminary engineering and environmental analysis has been provided by the Commonwealth of Virginia.
 Funding is being sought for final design and construction.

 Project Contact: Sonali Soneji, VRE Planning Program Administrator